Stillrainy/stillrainy.github.io/_publications/2023-12-01-contact-detection-paper.md

 ---

-Special Issue Paper submitted to Journal of Medical Robotics Research (ISMR 2024 Presentation Track).
+Special Issue Paper accepted by Journal of Medical Robotics Research (ISMR 2024 Presentation Track).

-Under reviewing, not available yet.
-Hope to see it at the 2024 International Symposium on Medical Robotics (ISMR).
+Online copy not available yet.
+See you soon at the 2024 International Symposium on Medical Robotics (ISMR).